Free U.S. shipping on ink and toner orders over $50

 Types of Printers and Print Speed Ranges

-2. Laser Printers: Laser printers excel in environments where high-volume printing is common, like large offices or educational institutions.
-They are faster than inkjet printers, with entry-level models starting at around 20 ppm, going up to 40 ppm or more for higher-end models.
-Color laser printers tend to be slower than their monochrome counterparts.
+2. Laser Printers: Laser printers are ideal for high-volume printing environments such as offices, schools, and businesses.
+They are generally much faster than inkjet printers, with entry-level models starting around 20 ppm and advanced models reaching 40 ppm or more.
+Color laser printers are typically slower than monochrome laser printers due to the added complexity of color processing.

 Common Questions About Print Speed